manakeri/rfidtest/README.md

 RFIDTEST

-Reads RFID code from GIGA-TMS MP100 and outputs it as keystrokes via uinput.
+Reads RFID code from GIGA-TMS MP100 with HIDAPI and outputs it as keystrokes via uinput.